 The exam is oral.
 In some cases, a computational laboratory activity may be discussed.

-Students with DSA certification ("specific learning disabilities"), disability or other special educational needs are advised to contact the teachers at the beginning of the course to agree on teaching and examination methods that, in compliance with the teaching objectives, take account of individual learning arrangements and provide appropriate compensatory tools.
+Students with DSA certification ("Specific Learning Disorders"), disability or other special educational needs are advised to contact the teachers at the beginning of the course to agree on teaching and examination methods that, in compliance with the teaching objectives, take account of individual learning arrangements and provide appropriate compensatory tools.
+Such aids will be defined according to specific needs, together with the Referent for the School of the Committe for the inclusion of Students with Disabilites and with SLD.
+Students in such conditions are invited to get in touch (via e-mail) with the Teacher at least 7 days before the examination.

 The oral exam focuses on the theory, and aims to ascertain its understanding, also through the discussion of the analytical concepts and the examples.
 In some cases it will also be possible to evaluate a written laboratory report.